freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Updating Crowdin Settings

-In the `Curriculum` and `Learn UI` Projects, you will need to select `Project Settings` from the sidebar.
+In the `Curriculum` and `Learn UI` projects, you will need to select `Project Settings` from the sidebar.
 Then scroll down to `Language Mapping`, where you will see an option to add custom language codes.
 Add a new entry for the language you are releasing, selecting `language` as the `Placeholder` value, and entering a URL-friendly lower-case spelling of your language's name for the `Custom code`.
 If you aren't sure what to use, reach out in our contributor chat and we will assist you.

 ## Updating Workflows